Yeha Temple, Temple of the Moon

-Stone carved inscriptions found across the site detail grand tales of Almougah’s glory and their power to cast out the harsh unrelenting sun and usher in the deep dark bliss.
+Stone carved inscriptions found across the site detail grand tales of Almougah’s glory and their power to cast out the harsh unrelenting sun.

 As Christianity spread across the land, the site was adopted by early followers and converted into the monastery St Abuna Aftse, which remains to this day.

-Various archaeological digs have been conducted around the area, many of which are still ongoing, uncovering millennia worth of history, hidden beneath the shifting sands that surround the site; as new layers are unearthed, Yeha temple and her long illustrious history is finally being revealed.
+Various archaeological digs have been conducted around the area, many of which are still ongoing, uncovering millennia worth of history.
+Hidden beneath the shifting sands that surround the site as new layers are unearthed, Yeha temple and her long illustrious history is slowly being revealed.

 Fusing history, culture, landscapes and wildlife along a perfectly paced circuit, this trip is a synthesis of the very best experiences on offer in Ethiopia’s northern highlands.
 Explorations of the ancient cities Axum, Gondar, Bahir Dar and Lalibela are broken…